 Ribs are used to strengthen the walls of parts where two walls meet at a 90-degree angle.
 They help make the part stronger and able to hold more weight.
 Bosses are raised areas on a part that are used to attach and line up other parts.
 They also make the part stronger in areas like screw holes and slots.

-The base thickness of the support ribs5 should be no more than two-thirds of the thickness of the adjacent wall.
+The base thickness of the support ribs should be no more than two-thirds of the thickness of the adjacent wall.
 The rib height should not exceed 2.5 times the nominal wall thickness (2.5T).
 Shrinkage must be taken into account.
 To avoid sink marks, the thickness of the boss should not exceed 60% of the overall wall thickness.

 Gate Location and Types